Bachelor of Fine Arts in Metals/Jewelry/CAD-CAM with Entrepreneurial Studies

-The Bachelor of Fine Arts (BFA) in Metals/Jewelry/CAD-CAM Program at the Tyler School of Art and Architecture, recognized as a national leader in the discipline, offers students access to world-class facilities, emergent technology and mentorship.
+The Bachelor of Fine Arts in Metals/Jewelry/CAD-CAM with Entrepreneurial Studies, offered by the Department of Art, is recognized as a national leader in the discipline, offering students access to world-class facilities, emergent technology and mentorship.

 Students learn both traditional techniques and cutting-edge digital practice and theory in jewelry, metals and computer-aided design and computer-aided manufacturing (CAD-CAM, one of several technologies pioneered for use in metals at Tyler).